akka/akka-persistence-cassandra/docs/src/main/paradox/cosmosdb.md

 [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/) is a wire compatible replacement for Cassandra.

 Initial testing shows that most things are working.
 There is one issue related to deletes.
-Delete of events isn't supported because CosmosDB has a different behavior for clustering columns than Cassandra.
-This is probably will probably be fixed in CosmosDB.
+Delete of events isn't supported because CosmosDB doesn't support range deletes yet, and has a different behavior for clustering columns than Cassandra.
+This will probably be fixed in CosmosDB.

 When using CosmosDB you need to configure: